j0py/Pmini/README.md

 # Pmini
 Compact eventpattern generator for SuperCollider

-Inspirated by ddwChucklib quark by James Harkins and Tidal.
+Inspired by ddwChucklib quark by James Harkins and Tidal.

 ```Pmini(<sound>, <specs>)```